kyma-project/kyma/docs/operation-guides/50-kiali-grafana.md

   Grafana
   </summary>

-  ### Steps

-  To access Grafana, do the following:

-  1. Run the following command to forward a local port to a port on the Grafana Pod:
   ```bash
   kubectl -n kyma-system port-forward svc/monitoring-grafana 3000:80
   ```

+  </details>

+</div>

 >**NOTE:** kubectl port-forward does not return.
 You will have to cancel it with Ctrl+C if you want to stop port forwarding.

-  2. Open http://localhost:3000 in your browser.
-You see the Grafana UI.
+2. To access the respective service's UI, open http://localhost:20001 (for Kiali) http://localhost:3000 (for Grafana) in your browser.

-  </details>

-</div>

 ## Expose Kiali and Grafana Securely

 To make Kiali and Grafana permanently accessible, expose the services securely using [oauth2_proxy](https://oauth2-proxy.github.io/).

-### Prerequisites

-You have a registered OAuth application with one of the [supported providers](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider#github-auth-provider).

 ### Steps